Menu Bar

 By Will Collette

-Though the International Space Station (ISS) passes over us often, I only post those overflights that are the most interesting to see such as tonight's when the ISS will be visible for the maximum amount of time - 7 minutes.
+Though the International Space Station (ISS) passes over us often, I only post those overflights that are the most interesting to see and with good enough weather so you have a chance to see it.

-Tonight, the ISS will appear at only 10 degrees over the northwestern horizon at 5:57 PM, will climb to 71 degrees above us and then continue its silent and serene passage east southeast where it will disappear at 11 degrees over the horizon.
+Tonight, the ISS will appear at only 10 degrees over the west-southwestern horizon at 9:25 PM, will climb to 53 degrees above us and then continue its silent and serene passage east southeast where it will disappear at 10 degrees over the northeastern horizon.

 Probably the best place to get a panoramic view of the ISS in Charlestown is from the old runway in Ninigret Park near the Frosty Drew Observatory.
 Again, mind the cold.